 A Medicare Advantage health maintenance organization (HMO) is a specific type of network-based private health plan that requires you to receive care from in-network providers.

 When you have an HMO plan, you must stick to in-network doctors, clinics and hospitals to receive coverage, though this often does not include emergency and out-of-network urgent care services.
-HMOs differ from other plan types because they tend to have smaller networks with more plan rules.
+HMOs differ from other plan types, like PPOs, because they tend to have smaller networks with more plan rules.
 You also may need to select a primary care doctor and receive referrals before getting care and coverage for specialist visits.

 Medicare Advantage Open Enrollment Period